Particular/docs.particular.net/tutorials/nservicebus-sagas/2-timeouts/tutorial.md

 NOTE: This tutorial uses 20 seconds as a timeout value for simplicity.
 In production, a business enforced rule should determine the length of this period.

-Besides the `context`, the `RequestTimeout` method has two parameters of note.
+Besides the `context`, the `RequestTimeout` method has two interesting parameters.
 One is the `TimeSpan` which tells us how long to wait before sending our timeout message.
 In this case, it's 20 seconds.

 NOTE: Instead of a `TimeSpan`, we could provide a `DateTime` instance, such as `DateTime.UtcNow.AddDays(10)`.
 When using this form, remember that local time is affected by Daylight Savings Time (DST) changes: use UTC dates to avoid DST conversion issues.

-The other parameter to note is the `BuyersRemorseIsOver` class, which we don't have yet.
-This parameter represents the actual message that will be sent when the timeout elapses.
-Let's create it now.
+The other interesting parameter is the message that will be sent when the timeout elapses.
+In this case, we are providing an instance of `BuyersRemorseIsOver`, a class which is not yet defined.
+Let's define it now.
 You can put it in the same file as our saga and leave it as an empty class:

 snippet: BuyersRemorseTimeoutClassDefinition